Garden Bed Information

 - 4 persons - $55,000

 We also offer a double-high bed for persons with disabilities.
-The double-high bed facilitates better access for these populations.
+The double-high bed facilitates better access for people with physical disabilities.

 Homeowners and Renters